jmbergmann/build-system-playground/README.md

 * Checkout asio timer problem (see code below)
 * Check path validity when creating branches and terminals
 * Use JSON when creating branches
+* Should branches in observer only mode be visible as branch events on other branches?
+Or should there be a flag showing that a branch is only an observer in branch info?
+* Remove "observer only" to ghost
+* rename net_name to network_name in branch info and everywhere

 #include <boost/asio.hpp>